Social & Global Ministries

 PADS offers shelter and services for people who are homeless.
 For more information about other services for the homeless, visit www.mchenrycountypads.com.

-Food Pantry needs
+Woodstock Food Pantry

-The Woodstock Food Pantry needs our help to restock its shelves.
+The Woodstock Food Pantry needs Grace’s help to restock its shelves.
 Donations of nonperishable food, paper goods, and toiletries can be placed in the basket in the vestibule.
 Items especially requested include canned vegetables (corn, green beans), canned fruit (peaches, pears, pineapple), soup (vegetable, cream of mushroom, chicken noodle, tomato), toilet paper, toothpaste, deodorant, and feminine hygiene products.
 Cash donations through the church office are also much appreciated.
 Please bring your items on “Food Pantry Sunday” – the first Sunday of each month – or at any time.
 Thank you!

 Habitat for Humanity